 But I was reticent.
 I’ve been the one who’s billed out the cost of a new car after just 8 hours of work.

-I get that health care can entirely ruin you.
+I get that health care and medical burdens can entirely ruin you.

 I also got (because I read it ALL over their website) that Health Shares are NOT insurance.